practicingruby/practicing-ruby-paid/posts/v4/011-responsibility-vs-data-driven.markdown

 sections of the system might be better modeled in a behavior-centric way.
-The key thing I've found is to be sensitive to the "thrash" smell, where you notice that things are becoming more and more difficult to extend or modify, and be open to refactor the design based on the feedback your getting from the system.
+The key thing I've found is to be sensitive to the "thrash" smell, where you notice that things are becoming more and more difficult to extend or modify, and be open to refactor the design based on the feedback you're getting from the system.

 ### Further references